 The Validity of Consumption Data: Are the Consumer Expenditure Interview and Diary Surveys Informative?

-of the NBER.
+This chapter is a preliminary draft unless otherwise noted.
+It may not have been subjected to the formal review process of the NBER.
 This page will be updated as the chapter is revised.

 Chapter in forthcoming NBER book Improving the Measurement of Consumer Expenditures, Christopher Carroll, Thomas Crossley, and John Sabelhaus, editors

-This chapter first appeared as NBER working paper w18308, The Validity of Consumption Data: Are the Consumer Expenditure Interview and Diary Surveys Informative?, Adam Bee, Bruce D. Meyer, James X. Sullivan
+This paper was revised on August 23, 2013The Validity of Consumption Data: Are the Consumer Expenditure Interview and Diary Surveys Informative?, Adam Bee, Bruce D. Meyer, James X. Sullivan

 Users who downloaded this chapter also downloaded these: